I Know Better

 This is where it happened.
 Doesn't look like much.
 Changed everything.

-Running is one of the best ways for me to clear my mind.
-I had a lot to think about.
-I was caught in my thoughts when I ran through a puddle.
+I was caught in my thoughts - and my words - when I ran through a puddle.
 My left foot landed on a large rock and turned sharply outward.
 Expletives flew out of my mouth as I hit the ground.
 Going down, I knew I had just risked all of my training and hard work with a careless decision.

 I am very good at beating myself up.
 I called my sister in a panic as I limped out of the woods to my car.
 I couldn't bear to tell my husband quite yet - not after everything he has sacrificed for my long-distance running goals.
 I couldn't tell my coach because I couldn't face the shame.
 I called my orthopedic surgeon from the trail and booked an appointment for the next morning.
 I didn't know if I'd broken something, torn something, or just sprained my ankle - so off to the doctor.